ballerina-platform/module-ballerinax-slack/ballerina/tests/README.md

 #### Using a Config.toml File

-Create a `Config.toml` file in the tests directory and add your authentication credentials a
+Create a `Config.toml` file in the tests directory and add your authentication credentials.

 ```toml
 isTestOnLiveServer = true